DiZheng1206/Creative-computing/README.md

 -----------------------------------------------------------------------------------------
 # Tests

-I started by simulating an Arduino sensor in TINKERCAD that would make the LEDs light up when they touched a specified area.
-So I thought that different colored LEDs would light up when people had different emotions arising.
+I started by simulating an Arduino sensor in TINKERCAD that would make the LED light up when they touched a specified area.
+So I thought that different colored LED would light up when people had different emotions arising.

 For example  ：